-BACKGROUND: Any additional project-specific requirements not previously addressed in many high-ranking visitors during construction.
+EXAMPLE: "The new administration building on the West Point campus is subject to many high-ranking visitors during construction.
 Because of this, a Visitor's Plan has been developed to outline scheduling and accommodations and is attached as an Appendix to the PMP.
 The Resident Office will handle VIP visitors and work in conjunction with the General Contractor's on-site staff to minimize impacting project execution."